CPU: 10th-Gen Intel Core i7-10875H 2.3 GHz

 The Razer Blade 15 Advanced does exactly what you’d expect a Razer laptop to do.
 It looks great, offers plenty of ports and runs games beautifully.
 It’s also as expensive as you’d expect a Razer laptop to be; you could easily spend $3,000 on a higher-end model.

 While I wasn’t thrilled with the Blade 15’s uncomfortable keyboard, unresponsive touchpad or unintuitive screen refresh rate, these don’t do much to detract from an otherwise excellent product, particularly if you’re willing to bring some of your own peripherals to the party.
+It's why we also list it as one of the best laptops for engineering students.

 In terms of competitors, the Alienware m15 R4 costs roughly the same amount of money, and offers similar functionality.
 I don’t have a strong preference between the two, although the Razer Blade 15 Advanced is a little bit lighter, a little bit smaller and a lot more aesthetically pleasing.